7 SIGNS YOUR HEADACHE IS A MIGRAINE

 Most people feel an urge to urinate more often during the premonitory stage of a migraine attack.
 Apart from this urge, you may also feel pelvic pain.
 Frequent trips to the bathroom are a common symptom of an approaching migraine.
 Many people experience this symptom just before an attack.
 This warning sign arrives in as little as a single hour or up to two days before the headache begins.

 It’s essential to recognize these warning signs and seek an appropriate migraine headache treatment.
-The treatment specialists will help you make sense of your symptoms and outline an effective pain management plan.
+The treatment specialists will help you identify your symptoms and outline an effective pain management plan.

 People with migraine typically experience excessive yawning two to three days before the actual attack.
 What’s strange is that the yawning behavior occurs even when not feeling tired.
 This kind of yawning occurs every few minutes.

-To minimize the occurrence of migraine episodes, specialists at Advanced Pain Care diagnose the cause and outline effective treatment options.
-To control migraines, the physicians look at preventative measures, which include diet modifications and lifestyle adjustments.
+To minimize the occurrence of migraine episodes, specialists at Advanced Pain Care diagnose the cause and outline the right treatment options.
+To control migraines, our physicians look at preventative measures, which include diet modifications and lifestyle adjustments.
 They monitor patients in a multidisciplinary effort.
 If the migraine headaches refuse to subside, the specialists may recommend minimally invasive surgeries with very few side effects.
 Patients are also provided a list of instructions to follow to facilitate their successful recovery.

-To get effective treatment at Advanced Pain Care, set up a same or next day appointment with the pain care physician.
-The facility endeavors to make medical services affordable for every individual and so are in network with all significant insurance carriers in the U.S. We offer our services in 15 major locations in Texas.
-Nine of them in the Greater Austin Area.
-Three of our surgical centers are located in Austin, Amarillo and Round Rock.
+To get effective treatment at Advanced Pain Care, set up a same or next-day appointment with the pain care physician.
+We endeavor to make medical services affordable for every individual and are in network with all significant insurance carriers in the U.S. We offer our services in 15 major locations in Texas.
+Eight of them are in the Greater Austin Area, and four of our surgical centers are located in Austin, Amarillo, Killeen, and Round Rock.

-To expedite your check-in procedure, fill out the easily downloadable form on the website and bring it to your next appointment.
+To speed up your check-in procedure, fill out the easily downloadable form on the website and bring it to your next appointment.
 To find more information, contact 512-244-4272 or visit APC.

 References